 Běijīng nights are spent with my old university pal Luke and his lady (Flora.)
 Together they help open the door to Chinese cuisine as we sample many of the countries diverse foods.
 One nights its Guangxi Hot Pot, another its Sìchuān fare, next its Běijīng duck.
 Damn good.
 The long lost pounds begin to return and I am thankful again to lug around a bit of a belly.

 6:30 comes too soon and I am jolted from dream land by a pushy steward.
-"You stop here!"
-I roll out of bed on off the train and into the era of China's past.
+“You stop here!”
+I roll out of bed, scoot off the train and onto the Píngyáo train station platform.
+A hotel hawk offers me a ride into town.
+Since I don’t have accommodation, I accept his offer, hop on his motorcycle, and we ride down an old road and into the era of China’s past.

 My first thought when I arrive to Píngyáo (pop: 40,000) is, "My God, they finally did invent the time machine!"
 Píngyáo, unlike the rest of China, seems to have escaped modernization and instead seems stuck in the realm of the Míng Dynasty.
 Rumor has it that Píngyáo is the only remaining Chinese city that is still enclosed by a complete Míng dynasty wall.
 Very impressive.
 I walk the ramparts of the city walls one day and am really digging the Míng Dynasty flavor.
 Every structure within the cities wall is the same blue-gray color: The cobblestone roads blend right into the brick houses which blend into the tall walls which blend into the guard towers and arches overhead.
 Suddenly someone yells and seems to be shooing me away.
 "Now what?"
 I ignore him, but the man runs up and tugs me away.
 Apparently I am in the way of a Chinese Míng dynasty period-piece movie shoot.
 Faux-warriors and peasants are waiting for the camera to roll, and when it does, all the actors spring to action.
 It is classic.
 What is even more funny is that about 500,000,000 people will be watching this scene in about six months on one of the many CCTV channels — China's state run television.